Improved Language Identification Through Cross-Lingual Self-Supervised Learning: Experimental setup

 \subsection{Fine-tuning setup}

 In the finetuning step, we randomly crop the audio into a 6 seconds chunk and extract 80-dimensions log mel spectrogram.
 On top of a wav2vec encoder, we added a pooling layer and a linear layer with $L$ output dimension.
-We prepare the finetuning dataset with a different number of languages: 7 languages (en, es, fr, de, ru, my, ja) and 25 languages (all languages in Figure~\ref{fig:data_hours}), different amounts of supervised data per language: 10 minutes, 1 hour, 10 hours, 100 hours, 1000 hours.
-All finetuning models are trained with Adam optimizer with learning rate $lr=1e-4$, fixed learning rate schedule with 10\% warm-up step, weight decay $1e-2$ with $\ell^2$ weight penalty.
-We also have several finetuning scenarios such as from scratch (randomly initialized wav2vec), from a monolingual wav2vec 2.0 En checkpoint, from an XLSR-7 checkpoint, from an XLSR-25 checkpoint.
+We prepare the finetuning dataset with 26 languages: English (en), Spanish (es), Arabic (ar), Indonesian (id), Vietnamese (vi), Portuguese (pt), Thai (th), Hindi (hi), Italian (it), French (fr), Turkish (tr), Tagalog (tl), Urdu (ur), German (de), Chinese (zh), Malayalam (ml), Bengali (bn), Russian (ru), Burmese (my), Malay (ms), Tamil (ta), Marathi (mr), Kannada (kn), Sinhalese (si), Japanese (ja), Dutch (nl).
+We prepare different amounts of supervised data per language: 10 minutes, 1 hour, 10 hours, 100 hours. \atj{This demonstrates the possibility of training LID on low resource scenario and improving LID result on high resource scenario on top of a self-supervised pre-trained model}.
+All finetuning models are trained with Adam optimizer with learning rate $lr=1e-4$, tri-stage learning rate schedule (10\% warm-up step, 40\% stay-step and 50\% decay step), weight decay $1e-2$ with $\ell^2$ weight penalty. \atj{We also have several finetuning scenarios such as from scratch (without any pre-trained stage), from a monolingual wav2vec 2.0 En checkpoint, and an XLSR checkpoint.
+All models have the same architecture and number of parameters.

+During the finetuning training stage, we randomly sample 6 seconds audio chunks for each utterance.
+During the evaluation stage, we run the LID classifier on 6 seconds window and 3 seconds step size, average the language probability across multiple predictions and pick the highest probability as the prediction.}